lidofinance/solana-docs/docs/internals/exchange-rate.md

 _X_ is positive, then a donation benefits stSOL holders by making the SOL value of stSOL go up.

-Depositing with Solido is a deposit in the above sense: we adjust the SOL balance by a given amount, and then we need to mint a corresponding amount of stSOL to keep the exchange rate fixed.
+Depositing with Solido is a **deposit** in the above sense: we adjust the SOL balance by a given amount, and then we need to mint a corresponding amount of stSOL to keep the exchange rate fixed.
 (Withdrawing from Solido works in the same way, but the change in _X_ is negative.)
-A donation happens when new funds appear in one of Solido’s accounts, without going through the deposit or withdrawal instruction.
-In practice this happens when the Solana runtime pays validation rewards, but in theory any user can transfer funds to one of Lido’s accounts at any time.
+A **donation** happens when new funds appear in one of Solido’s accounts, without going through the deposit or withdrawal instruction.
+In practice this happens when the Solana runtime pays validation rewards, but in theory any user can transfer funds to one of Solido’s accounts at any time.

 Naively, we can define the `deposit` and `donate` functions as follows (in